Protecting fish habitat is important to us.

 Cowlitz River fisheries public meeting set for September 9 in Morton

 - Bob Lyle Community Center

-- Hosted by Tacoma Power and the Cowlitz Fisheries Technical Committee (FTC)
+- Hosted by Tacoma Power, the Washington Department of Fish and Wildlife, and the Cowlitz Fisheries Technical Committee

 About Cowlitz Fisheries Management

 Tacoma Power’s Cowlitz River fisheries management program is among the largest in Washington.
 Today's program evolved from continuous efforts to support an excellent fishery in the Cowlitz River Basin.

 The anadromous fisheries are supported by two hatcheries owned by Tacoma Power.